Update: This standard has now been superseded, please see new equivalent standard.

 This standard is recognised by GBCA’s Green Star.

-The Waste Collection Services standard seeks to set an environmental benchmark for waste collection services collecting waste from the point of collation and collection to a lawful processing or disposal facility.
+The Waste Collection Services (WCSv1.0i-2018) standard seeks to set an environmental benchmark for waste collection services collecting waste from the point of collation and collection to a lawful processing or disposal facility.

-The environmental consequences of waste production can be significant and major environmental loads, such as the production and release of CH4 into the atmosphere and landfill leachate that can pollute waterways or stem from waste sent to landfill that could have been reused or recycled.
+The environmental consequences of waste production can be significant and major environmental loads, such as the production and release of methane (CH4) into the atmosphere and landfill leachate that can pollute waterways or stem from waste sent to landfill that could have been reused or recycled.

 Increasingly, waste generators and waste collection services acknowledge the risk of poor waste management and are shifting toward best practice waste collection.
 Improved waste collection data will assist waste generators and collection services to better manage waste and improve their environmental performance.

 GECA aims to reward waste collection companies for implementing best practice waste collection.

-This GECA standard is the first in a suite of waste standards GECA aims to develop in order to promote and reward best practice waste management.
+This standard is the first in a suite of waste standards GECA aims to develop in order to promote and reward best practice waste management.

 An important resource is the Operational Waste Guidelines by BBP.
 The Guidelines were developed to assist building owners and property managers to work more effectively and consistently with their waste and cleaning contractors.
 The Guidelines include a number of tools to create, procure and implement effective waste management programs.